zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

  - For CA Top Secret use the [IDMAP Keyword - Implement z/OS Identity Propagation Mapping](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-top-secret-for-z-os/16-0/administrating/issuing-commands-to-communicate-administrative-requirements/keywords/idmap-keyword-implement-z-os-identity-propagation-mapping.html).
  - For CA ACF2 use [IDMAP User Profile Data Records](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-acf2-for-z-os/16-0/administrating/administer-records/user-profile-records/idmap-user-profile-records.html).

-2. External Mapper user's permissions.
+2. Identity Mapper user's permissions.
-  The External Mapper functionality is executed on behalf of the calling `externalMapperUser`.
+  The Identity Mapper functionality is executed on behalf of the calling `identityMapperUser`.
 By default, this will be the ZOWE runtime user `ZWESVUSR`.
-  For the identity mapping calls to succeed, the externalMapperUser needs special privileges which may vary per installed ESM type.
+  For the identity mapping calls to succeed, the identityMapperUser needs special privileges which may vary per installed ESM type.

-  Perform following validations and configuration steps to ensure that externalMapperUser is properly configured:
+  Perform following validations and configuration steps to ensure that identityMapperUser is properly configured:
 1. Make sure that the user has a default user group set.
 The default group could be any existing group.

-  - For Top Secret, execute the following commands to set default group in the externalMapperUser profile:
+  - For Top Secret, execute the following commands to set default group in the identityMapperUser profile:

     ```
     TSS ADD(user_id) GROUP(group_id)
     TSS ADD(user_id) DFLTGRP(group_id)
     ```

-    **TIP:** The externalMapperUser must be able to login (with a passticket) to the z/OSMF (that's why it must be in one of the IZU* groups) and in order to do that it must have a password set (i.e. it must not have NOPASSWORD property in his security profile) .
+    **TIP:** The identityMapperUser must be able to login (with a passticket) to the z/OSMF (that's why it must be in one of the IZU* groups) and in order to do that it must have a password set (i.e. it must not have NOPASSWORD property in his security profile) .

   - For RACF, validate that the user already has DFLTGRP, which should be set by default